Brexit’s Dunkirk Fantasyland

 In any case, we are left with the supposed government of stability carrying out Brexit, which is no less ludicrous than if Robespierre had gone around Paris wearing an “I love stability” T-shirt.
 And be in no doubt: The people masquerading as “conservatives” now running the Tory party are revolutionaries who dismiss anyone who doubts the purity of their project as unpatriotic.
 They rely on the idea of a return to a golden age to give the impression that they are preserving some sort of deep status quo, some deep cultural stability, rather than radically smashing up the past 44 years of Britain’s relationship with the EU — which, for my money, has left the country better off than it was in 1973.

-Ultimately, if the cultural roots of Brexit are reduced to one sentiment, it is that Britain did not win two world wars to be run by Germany via Brussels.
+Ultimately, if the cultural roots of Brexit are reduced to one sentiment, it is that Britain did not win World War II to be run by Germany via Brussels.
 This is felt more by the older generation, who voted disproportionately for Brexit.
-This attitude is seldom encountered among the younger generation, who voted disproportionately against it.
-The instinct for many Britons born well after 1945 is to rebuke such cultural attitudes.
-But then again, they did not experience Dunkirk, the Blitz, or the catharsis of victory in 1945.
+It would be rebuked as xenophobic by many of us born well after 1945, including me, who voted disproportionately against Brexit; not to mention that this sentiment does not map onto the facts of how the EU actually works.
+But my generation did not survive Dunkirk, live through the Blitz, or experience the catharsis of victory in 1945.

 Photo credit: Warner Bros./Getty Images